openmrs/openmrs-esm-task-list/README.md

 ## Usage

-The task management features appear in the patient chart.
+The task management features appear in the O3 Patient Chart.
 You'll see a new icon in the Action Menu (right sidebar on desktop, bottom bar on tablet) that opens the task list workspace.

 From the task list, you can: